-Α coverage decision is a decision we make about your benefits and coverage or about the amount , W e will pay for your drugs.
-This section tells what you can do if you are in any of the following
+A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your drugs.
+This section tells what you can do if you are in any of the following situations:

-An initial coverage decision about your Part D drugs is called a

-Asking to cover a Part D drug that is not on the plan's List of Covered Drugs.
-Ask for an

-☐ Asking to cover a Part D drug that is not on the plan's List of Covered Drugs.
+situations: □Asking to cover a Part D drug that is not on the plan's List of Covered Dr exception.
+Section 7.2 ugs.
+Ask for an □ Asking to waive a restriction on the plan's coverage for a drug (such as line the drug you can get).
 Ask for an exception.
-Section 7.2

-□ Asking to waive a restriction on the plan's coverage for a drug (such as limits on the amount of the drug you can get).
-Ask for an exception.
-Section 7.2

-□ Asking to get pre-approval for a drug.
+Section 7.2 nits on the amount of □ Asking to get pre-approval for a drug.
 Ask for a coverage decision.
-Section 7.4

-"coverage determination."

-□ Pay for a prescription drug you already bought.
+Sect ion 7.4 □Pay for a prescription drug you already bought.
 Ask us to pay you back.
-Section 7.4

-If you disagree with a coverage decision we have made, you can appeal our decision.

-This section tells you both how to ask for coverage decisions and how to request an appeal.
+Section 7.4 If you disagree with a coverage decision we have made, you can appeal our decision.
+This section tells you both how to ask for coverage decisions and how to req uest an appeal.